Window

 Choose a suncatcher to make.
 Download and print the pattern.

-Choose a ghost, bat or jack-o'-lantern pattern that prints in color, or select the black & white pattern and use your creativity to add color and designs.
+Choose a ghost, bat, jack-o'-lantern or spider pattern that prints in color, or select the black & white pattern and use your creativity to add color and designs.

-Each suncatcher requires a front and a back, so print two copies of the pattern to make the bats or the large jack-o'-lantern.
+Each suncatcher requires a front and a back, so print two copies of the pattern to make the bats, assorted Halloween or the large jack-o'-lantern.
+You only need to print a single copy of the ghosts and spiders patterns, since they already include two copies of each suncatcher.
 Print the leaf pattern to colored paper to make leaf-shaped decorations to hang in the windows with the suncatchers.

 Patterns are Adobe PDF files.
 The Adobe Reader is available for free.